HITEC IV: Health Improvement Through Employee Control for Correctional Personnel

 Principal Investigator: Martin Cherniack

-Read more about the history of HITEC I and II studies.
+Read more about the history of HITEC I, II and III studies.

 Visit the CPH-NEW Corrections Officer Health Resources page.